Von Willebrand disease

 These self-care tips can help you manage your condition:

 - Consider wearing a medical ID bracelet.
-Make sure it notes that you have von Willebrand disease, which will be helpful to medical personnel if you're ever in an accident or taken to an emergency room.
+Make sure it notes that you have von Willebrand disease, which will be helpful to medical personnel if you're in an accident or taken to an emergency room.
 Also carry a medical alert card in your wallet.

 - Be active and safe.
 Exercise as part of attaining or maintaining a healthy weight.
 Avoid activities that could cause bruising, such as football, wrestling and hockey.